plexcorp-pty-ltd/monitoring-dashboard/README.md

 # Monitoring dashboard

 This project is built using PHP, and is designed to be a basic monitoring dashboard for Linux servers - similar to the "htop" command.
-Using a CRON - you can collect metrics on any Linux server periodically and post to the dashboard.
+Metrics are collected periodically every few minutes and posted to the dashboard.

 The dashboard will then refresh every so often, providing a near real time health check for your servers.
-There is also a email alert facility to notify you of abnormal spikes.
+There is also an email alert facility to notify you of abnormal spikes.

 # What metrics are collected?